Ammar-Raneez/ONCO/CONTRIBUTING.md

 * A dev branch is created from master
 * Feature branches are created from dev
-* When a feature is complete it is merged into the deev branch
+* When a feature is complete it is merged into the dev branch
 * If an issue in master is detected a hotfix branch is created from master
 * Once the hotfix is complete it is merged to both dev and master